-The S22i comes with a free year of the fitness subscription service known as iFit, which ICON Fitness created.
+The NordicTrack S22i comes with a free year of the fitness subscription service known as iFit, which ICON Fitness created.
 Besides cycling classes, iFit has many workout options that use a variety of equipment.
 If you own an indoor rowing machine, you can take advantage of a variety of rowing classes.
 Want to use your dumbbells?
 Enjoy iFit strength classes for both upper and lower body.

 Hundreds of new classes are added each month.
 You are also able to view the schedule for upcoming live classes as well as view pre-recorded content.
-Also, if you own other equipment from the ICON Fitness family (which includes NordicTrack and Proform), you’ll be able to sync your iFit account.
-So, for example, you can use it on the NordicTrack Commercial 1750 for a running workout and then on the S22i for a cycle workout.
+Also, if you own other equipment from the ICON Fitness family (which includes NordicTrack and ProForm), you’ll be able to sync your iFit account.
+So, for example, you can use it on the NordicTrack Commercial 1750 treadmill for a running workout and then on the S22i for a cycle workout.

 A unique feature of iFit is the variety of class settings.
 Not only can you take studio classes, but you’re also able to take scenic rides that are set on trails or at interesting locations like the Golden Gate Bridge.

-For me, the different locations with the iFit trainers make the time pass quicker while doing cardio because I find it more engaging.
+For me, the different locations with the iFit trainers make the time pass quickly while doing cardio because I find it more engaging.
 The bike is also equipped with Google Maps to let you build your own route while biking.
 You can enjoy a street view while pedaling from the comfort of your own home gym.

 When setting up the bike, you are required to put in your credit card information in order to redeem the free year included with the S22i, which I don’t love.
 If you decide you don’t want to continue with iFit when the trial is over, make sure to cancel your subscription so your credit card is not charged.

 If you do decide to continue with iFit, the price for a yearly family membership is $396 or $39 monthly.
 You can also purchase an individual membership for $180 per year.
 This is only slightly more expensive than the JRNY programming that works in tandem with the Bowflex VeloCore, however, Nordictrack usually offers great sales during Black Friday or Labor Day holidays.

 You are able to use the S22i without iFit, but you’ll have to adjust your own incline/decline as well as resistance. iFit has a few free workouts for non-subscribers but they are not as exciting as the paid rides.

 With the trainer-controlled incline, decline, and resistance, all you have to worry about is giving your best effort while biking.
-The maximum decline is -10% and maximum incline is 20%.
-These changes simulate an actual ride going up and down hill while giving you a great calorie burn.
+The maximum decline is -10% and the maximum incline is 20%.
+These changes simulate an actual ride going up and downhill while giving you a great calorie burn.
 I enjoyed not having to worry about switching my settings while focusing on what the instructor is saying.
 However, you can turn this off if you prefer to control it manually.